andremano/online-core/docs/source/data-quality.rst

 .. important::
    **Resources.**
-   You will require the latest LTR version of LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `data_quality.zip <data_quality_>`_ which you can download from CANVAS.
+   You will require the latest LTR version of LTR version of `QGIS <https://qgis.org/en/site/forusers/download.html>`_, plus the dataset `data_quality.zip <data_quality_>`_.
 For this section, you will need the following files:

     + ``accuracy.qgs`` – a QGIS project preloaded with the datasets described below;